Arsenio Balisacan: Returning to the Philippines

 He came back to the Philippines in 1987 and became an assistant professor of economics at the University of the Philippines Los Banos until 1988, when he moved to UP Diliman and joined the faculty of the University of the Philippines School of Economics, eventually receiving an academic appointment as full professor in 1995.

 Balisacan was a recipient of various academic and professional awards.
 He was elected as academician to the National Academy of Science and Technology (NAST) of the Philippines in 2008.
 NAST is the country's peer-elected group of select individuals who have made outstanding contributions to science and technology.

 As a highly respected academic, he held various positions in academic organizations and advisory groups locally and abroad.
 He was a member (2011–2015) of the board of academic advisors of the Chinese Center for Agricultural Policy at the Chinese Science Academy and president of the Asian Society of Agricultural Economists (2011–2014).

 He was chairman of the board of academic advisors of the Asian Institute of Management's Center for Bridging Societal Divides (August 2009 to 2012) and member of the policy advisory council of the Australian Centre for International Agricultural Research (June 2009 to May 2012).

 Balisacan also became president of the Philippine Economic Society – the national learned society for economists – in 2006.

 He founded the Asian Journal of Agriculture and Development, an internationally refereed journal, and served as its editor in 2004–2015.

 He also became an adjunct professor at the Australian National University in 2011–2015.

 He is one of the most cited scholars in the Philippines with an h-index of 31 according to Google Scholar.

-Select list of his research including the most recent papers can be found in Research Paper in Economics (RePEc).